 A stand out hole is the par 5 4th hole where a large stand of pine trees about 100 yards short of the green need to be overcome in order to reach the centre of the green.
 This course also has a spectacular few finishing holes which will make you wish that the round wasn’t ending.
 The 18th hole is a par 5 with water up the right of the fairway and stretching into the left of the finishing green.
 Don’t come to Aroeira and only play the first course – this is also a spectacular course and one which you will come to love.

-Each of the holes are memorable in their own way and its landscape is simply stunning – a must play.
-One of the best, and the shortest hole on the course is the par 3 15th hole where water sits to the left of a raised green that’s surrounded by bunkers making it tricky to even get your ball on to the green without it being caught!
+Each of the holes is memorable in its own way and its landscape is simply stunning – a must-play.
+One of the best, and the shortest hole on the course is the par 3 15th hole where water sits to the left of a raised green that’s surrounded by bunkers making it tricky to even get your ball onto the green without it being caught!
 Although the Ribagolfe complex is not in the best location accessibility wise it is definitely recommended that you play at least one round here and you won’t regret it.

-The best is the long par 5 13th hole where the same stream slices through the fairway into a small lake which is set to the right of the hole.
+The best is the long par 5 13th hole where the same stream slices through the fairway into a small lake that is set to the right of the hole.
 The 3rd hole is definitely one to look out for as it is a long par 3 where trees block part of the route to the green on the right-hand side of the fairway which means that you need a lot of concentration to keep your shots on course!
-This is a superb course and a perfect partner for Ribagolfe I – these two courses are certainly not to be missed out on.
+This is a superb course and a perfect partner for Ribagolfe Lakes – these two courses are certainly not to be missed out on.

 We hope that this week’s blog opened your eyes to the great courses that you should have on your list to play when you are next taking a golf holiday to the Lisbon area!